How to Install VSCodium on Fedora 40 or 39 Linux

 Launch VSCodium on Fedora Linux

-After successfully installing VSCodium on your Fedora Linux system, you have several options to open the software.
-This section covers two convenient methods to launch VSCodium, catering to command-line and desktop users.
+After successfully installing VSCodium on your Fedora Linux system, you can open the software.
+This section covers two convenient methods for command-line and desktop users.

 For those who prefer working with the command line terminal, launching VSCodium is quick and straightforward.
 To open the stable version of VSCodium, execute the following command: